cakephp/docs/en/core-libraries/components/pagination.rst

 headaches for developers.
 CakePHP eases the burden on the developer by providing a quick, easy way to paginate data.

-Pagination in CakePHP is offered by a Component in the controller, to make building paginated queries easier.
+Pagination in CakePHP is offered by a component in the controller, to make building paginated queries easier.
 In the View :php:class:`PaginatorHelper` is used to make the generation of pagination links & buttons simple.